Assessment Services for Children, Adolescents, and Post-Secondary Students

-At Riverwise Psychological Services, we offer client-centred psychological assessments designed to answer your most important questions about learning, behaviour, development, neurodivergence, mental health, and academic skills.
-We offer assessments for children starting at age 5, through to post-secondary students.
-Each assessment includes standardized testing, clinical observation, and synthesizing information from caregivers, educators, and children/adolescents.
-Our goal is to provide clear, practical insights and recommendations you can use right away.
+At Riverwise Psychological Services, we offer client-centred psychological assessments designed to help you better understand yourself or your child or adolescent, and to answer your most important questions about cognitive abilities, academic skills, behaviour, development, neurodivergence, mental health, and/or vocational pathways.
+We provide assessments for children beginning at age 5 through to post-secondary students.

-A Comprehensive Psychoeducational Assessment evaluates cognitive functioning, academic achievement, attention and executive skills, and social-emotional functioning to understand how an individual learns and performs in at school and in other environments.
+• A Comprehensive Psychoeducational Assessment explores cognitive functioning, academic achievement, attention, executive functioning, and social-emotional functioning to understand how an individual think, learns, performs in at school, and functions in other environments.

-This assessment is ideal when clients are experiencing:
+This assessment is ideal when students are experiencing:

 • difficulties with reading, writing, math, or language

-Outcomes: diagnosis if appropriate (e.g., Learning Disabilities, Intellectual Disabilities, ADHD, anxiety, mood, etc.), understanding of learning and behavioural profile, and individualized strategies to support success at school and at home.
+• Understanding of learning and behavioural profile, and individualized strategies to support success at school, at home, and in the community.

 Recommended when there are: